ranjeetha-virdi/Rent_Predictor/README.md

 ![Los Angeles](https://github.com/ranjeetha-virdi/Rent_Predictor/assets/81987445/cd2cf5b1-97d6-4c16-a63f-86a15dae86d8)
 ![Austin](https://github.com/ranjeetha-virdi/Rent_Predictor/assets/81987445/518a15b6-58d7-44da-8fb4-ffcb7aa39620)

-We have also tried to look at the distribution of Numerical values like price,square feet, Bedrooms and Bathrooms.
+**Data Distribution** : We have also tried to look at the distribution of Numerical values like price,square feet, Bedrooms and Bathrooms.
 We have identified outliers in numerical columns.